Who We Are

 From the Dean

-The Purdue University Virginia Kelly Karnes Archives and Special Collections Research Center welcomes all researchers interested in our collections.
+The Virginia Kelly Karnes Archives and Special Collections Research Center, home of Purdue University Archives and Special Collections, welcomes all researchers interested in our collections.
 Our mission is to support the discovery, learning, and engagement goals of Purdue University by identifying, collecting, preserving, and making available for research records and papers of enduring value created or received by the University and its employees.